patriciogonzalezvivo/sigmundAnalyzer/README.md

 ### TODO

-* bound the main loop to a frame rate
-* parse through so user can define: device out, width, height and fft parameters
 * Add octave analizer, beat detection
 * Add OSC for less often data... like octaves peaks and avarage